alexlyee/Unturned-Server-Manager/README.md

 - Produces all of the files it needs to operate.
 - Allows you to produce a clean, easy to manage server for Unturned.
 - Updates Unturned, rocket, and as many rocket mods as you would like!
-- Utilizes the MiniUPnP Project, Github, and various VB scripts to port foreward, auto-update, and more!
+- Utilizes the MiniUPnP Project, Github, and various VB scripts to port forward, auto-update, and more!

 ## ....
 Current features: